SebastienDegand/overwatch_league_news_discord_bot/README.md

 ## Installation

 First, configure the bot with `config.js` file.
-`dateFormats` array contains all different timezone you want to show. `offset` represent the difference between the targeted timezone and your local timezone.
+`dateFormats` array contains all different timezones you want to show. `offset` represent the difference between the targeted timezone and your local timezone.

 ### Run locally